-Section 210.5(C) requires all ungrounded conductors to be identified by phase or line and system where there is more than one nominal voltage system on the premises.
-The 2008 NEC requires the identification at all terminations, connections and splice points.
-It is no longer necessary to provide identification at pull boxes that do not contain splices or other terminations.
+The identification must be provided at all terminations, connections and splice points.
+There is no mandatory requirement to provide identification at pull boxes that do not contain splices or other terminations.
 The system identification shall be posted at each branch-circuit panelboard or similar branch-circuit distribution equipment or documented in a manner that is readily available.
 Please see Article 100 for the definition of "Premises Wiring (System)."
 In existing applications with multiple systems any new wiring installed would have to meet the above requirements.
 It would be a good design to include a date of installation for the newly identified wiring at the same location as the system identification.
 This would provide a start date of the newly determined system identification for any future wiring installations.

-9.)
-The sealing of underground raceways or raceways that are exposed to different temperatures.
+7.)
+The sealing of underground raceways.

 Although they are often overlooked, there are specific requirements in the NEC with regard to sealing underground raceways entering buildings or where condensation is created in raceways or sleeves by the exposure to different temperatures within buildings or where a raceway passes from outdoor to indoor locations.